-This wouldn’t be the first, second or third time IPKenya has written on the collision between politics and intellectual property.
+This wouldn’t be the first, second or third time that this blogger has written on the collision between politics and intellectual property.
 This time, we focus on a controversial new book called “Peeling Back the Mask: A Quest for Justice in Kenya” penned by Mr. Miguna Miguna, a former close aide to Prime Minister Raila Odinga.
-As many may be aware, on August 4 2011, Miguna was unceremoniously suspended as the PM’s senior Advisor on Coalition Affairs.
+As many may be aware, on August 4 2011, Miguna was unceremoniously suspended as the PM’s senior Advisor on Coalition, Legal and Constitutional Affairs.
 Four months later, Miguna was offered reinstatement but categorically turned down the PM’s offer.

 “In his explosive new memoirs, Peeling Back the Mask, Miguna Miguna exposes Mr Odinga’s lacklustre leadership – questioning his progressive credentials and claim that he is an agent of change.
 The book presents a true insider’s account of the intrigues, discussions and power plays that have occurred in Kenya’s “corridors of power” in recent years.
 The book depicts a troubled and cowardly leadership undeserving of the praise and attention of recent years.
 It is a must read for everyone interested in social justice and good governance in Africa.”